-- Lower the throttle stick to the lowest position and release the sticks. - 2.
-Activate the panic recovery function until the swash servos move. - Deactivate the panic recovery function to save the gain adjustments. - Reconnect the main drive motor to the ESC.
+- Lower the throttle stick to the lowest position and release the sticks - 2.
+Press and hold switch I until the swash servos move. - 3.
+Release switch I to save the gain adjustments. - 4.
+Reconnect the main drive motor to the ESC.
 Your model is now ready for flight.